View the Original Post

 Gluten free breakfasts are a thorn in my side.
 My whole-grain loving self cannot stomach gluten free cereals and John only likes eggs for about two weeks a year.
 So for the last couple of months we’ve been eating a lot of pancakes, biscuits, and grits, and I and my scale are ready for a change.

 The last straw was a batch of biscuits on Friday morning.
 Monday is a big tax deadline so I was trying to get to work early on Friday to finish up one of my client’s extensions.
 I couldn’t think of anything quick for breakfast, so I started a batch of drop biscuits. (called”drop” biscuits because you drop them into the pan, rather than rolling them out).
-I didn’t have any of my gluten free flour mixed up, so I just started scooping out of various flour canisters to get the right ratio.
+I didn’t have any of my Gluten Free All Purpose Flour mixed up, so I just started scooping out of various flour canisters to get the right ratio.

 As I mixed the wet ingredients into the dry ingredients I realized something was terribly wrong.
 A bit of quick math revealed the problem.
 Eight scoops with a 1/2 cup measure does not equal two cups.
 (If you think accountants are good with numbers, you’re wrong.
 We’re heavily dependent on calculators, especially at 6:00 AM.)